ternus/arcnet/README.md

           There are a number of clever tricks here.
 * `elog/`: a unified event logging system, used to notify characters, the public, and the GMs when stuff happens.
+* `mail/`: a complete player-to-player mail system.
+Supports anonymous mail at the cost of computrons (a game currency).
 * `media/`: blog-style posting, uploading of video and audio, and the Public Opinion mechanic.
 * `pedia/`: the Arkipedia, a compilation of information about